tmenguy/ha-solcast-solar/README.md

 >
 > To find out whether this is your issue look at the Home Assistant logs.
 To get detailed information (which is required when raising an issue) make sure that you have debug logging turned on.
 >
-> Log capture instructions are in the Bug Issue Template - you will see them if you start creating a new issue - make sure you include these logs if you want the assistance of the repository constributors.
+> Log capture instructions are in the Bug Issue Template - you will see them if you start creating a new issue - make sure you include these logs if you want the assistance of the repository contributors.
 >
 > An example of busy messages and a successful retry are shown below (with debug logging enabled).
 In this case there is no issue, as the retry succeeds.
 Should ten consecutive attempts fail, then the forecast retrieval will end with an `ERROR`.
 If that happens, manually trigger another `solcast_solar.update_forecasts` action (or if auto-update is enabled use `solcast_solar.force_update_forecasts`), or wait for the next scheduled update.
 >